 1.

-In the evolution of photographs of atrocity and war, Roger Fenton’s images of the Crimean War of 1852–55 and Matthew Brady’s images of the American Civil War of 1861–65 marked dramatic uses of the camera to locate and situate a visual encounter with war and its encompassing human realities of suffering and survival.
-Images of the brutality done to the Congolese in the Belgian Congo of the 1890’s and of the Abdulhammit Massacres of the Armenians in Turkey in 1894–96 also mark historically important visual records of mass violence.
+In the evolution of photographs of atrocity and war, Roger Fenton’s images of the Crimean War of 1852–5 and Matthew Brady’s images of the American Civil War of 1861–5 marked dramatic uses of the camera to locate and situate a visual encounter with war and its encompassing human realities of suffering and survival.
+Images of the brutality done to the Congolese in the Belgian Congo of the 1890s and of the Abdulhammit Massacres of the Armenians in Turkey in 1894–6 also mark historically important visual records of mass violence.

 However, by 1915 two connected and simultaneous events of atrocity gave rise to images of unprecedented kinds.
-They were images of trench warfare in northern France, Belgium, and Germany: photographs of gouged-out earth, miles of trenches in which men were living and dying amidst the corpses of their comrades, as they were killing their enemies with rifles, machine guns, grenades, and chemical weapons.
+They were images of trench warfare in northern France, Belgium, and Germany: photographs of gouged-out earth, miles of trenches in which men were living and dying amid the corpses of their comrades, as they were killing their enemies with rifles, machine guns, grenades, and chemical weapons.
 Photographs of heaped and conjoined human bodies, weapons, and ruined earth gave a vivid perspective on the new age of technological warfare.
 Those images appeared in newspapers and magazines throughout the second half of the twentieth century’s second decade.

 In the same arena of war, on the eastern front, in Ottoman Turkey – from the western littoral to the eastern provinces and the deserts of northern Syria – images of the Armenian genocide were being taken and would surface after the war in various publications and forums.
-And, after World War I, more images were taken – by Protestant and Catholic missionaries and Near East Relief workers – of survivors, mostly orphans and destitute women.
-These images would become important in post World War I international politics, as the Allies and President Wilson tried to create peace settlements and new nations out of the ruins of the war and post-empire restructuring; and they were valuable for the non-governmental organization Near East Relief that was engaged in a major humanitarian campaign for survivors and refugees in the Middle East.
+And after World War I, more images were taken – by Protestant and Catholic missionaries and Near East Relief workers – of survivors, mostly orphans and destitute women.
+These images would become important in post–World War I international politics, as the Allies and President Wilson tried to create peace settlements and new nations out of the ruins of the war and post-empire restructuring; and they were valuable for the nongovernmental organization Near East Relief that was engaged in a major humanitarian campaign for survivors and refugees in the Middle East.

 The eradication of the Armenians at the behest of the Ottoman Turkish government behind the screen of World War I affords an interesting perspective on a particular kind of visual culture that evolved from what is widely regarded as the first genocide of the twentieth century to be implemented with modern techniques, national ideology, and state and bureaucratic apparatus: in short, the first modern genocide.
 The arc of events that began in 1915 with the deportation and mass killing of the Armenian Christian minority population of Turkey and continued into the postwar period of humanitarian relief was the setting for historically significant images of genocide and its aftermath – in what became a defining moment of modernity.

 One can see in the unfolding events of this history two distinct strands of visual culture.
-In the first, the photographs of the genocide of the 1915–18 period, present images that capture aspects of the process of deportation, mass killing, and atrocity.
+In the first, the photographs of the genocide of the 1915–18 period present images that capture aspects of the process of deportation, mass killing, and atrocity.
 These include images of forced marches, lynchings, and refugee camps as well as images of corpses and human remains.
 The photographs were taken almost entirely by nonprofessional photographers, apparently snapped on the spot in impromptu moments by bystanders and missionaries, Foreign Service officers, or others who might have been passing through the region.